 Vatnajökull Glacier, Iceland

-The Land of Fire and Ice is on full display in spectacular fashion at Vatnajökull Glacier.
+The Land of Fire and Ice is on full display in the most spectacular fashion at Vatnajökull Glacier.
 The frozen mass, which is the largest icecap outside the polar region, sits atop several active volcano vents, many of which have erupted in recent years.
 The volatile environment doesn't exactly welcome visitors with open arms, but ambitious travelers still frequent the area, eager for a winter expedition into the glacier's icy cathedral.
 Glassy concave ripples flow across its hulking underbelly and as the glacier melts and moves across the rugged landscape, the caves' interiors also shift and change.

 Gorner Glacier, Switzerland